datasektionen/methone/README.md

 How to use
 ----------
-Everything works best when the parent element is an immidiate child of the body tag.
+Everything works best when the parent element is an immediate child of the body tag.
 You should probably lower your page content by 50 pixels.
 ```html
 <body>